airbr/one-note/content/blog/A-profile-picture.md

 I've used this everywhere, may as well here.

-{% image "./profile.png", "A profile picture of me standing" %}
+{% image "./profile.png", "A profile picture of me standing", [auto] %}

 Delivered with [https://www.11ty.dev/docs/plugins/image/](https://www.11ty.dev/docs/plugins/image/)